ministryofjustice/calculate-release-dates/README.md

 ## Building

-Ensure you have the approprite tools installed:
+Ensure you have the appropriate tools installed:

 `node - v14.xx`